Kayleighhhhh/all-human-accessible-website/README.md

 This is the website I made for Embassy of the Free Mind.
 It’s based on a museum-style website that is easy for everyone to use.
 The design is simple and made to be accessible for all people no matter what device they’re on.

-The site has different sections that show what the museum offers, for example: exhibitions, collections, and hall rental.
-Everything is easy to find and clearly labeled.
-For now the links don't work because I haven't started on the pages they are going to link to.
+The site features various sections that showcase the museum's offerings, including exhibitions, collections, and hall rental.
+Everything is easy to find and clearly labelled.
+For now, the links don't work because I haven't started on the pages they are going to link to.
+I decided not to use a carousel because a carousel makes the website inaccessible for some people

 ## What’s on the Website

 The home page is made with a big images with short text and buttons that lead to other pages.

-Exhibitions section: shows current exhibition.
+Exhibitions section: shows the current exhibition.

-Collection section: links to the online catalog where visitors can explore artworks.
+Collection section: links to the online catalogue where visitors can explore artworks.

 Footer: has links to contact info, press, privacy policy, FAQ, and social media (Instagram, Facebook, LinkedIn, and YouTube).